Adapalene (On the skin)

 Swab, Lotion, Solution, Cream, Gel/Jelly

-- Before using the medicine, wash your skin with mild soap, rinse well with warm water, and gently dry.
+- Before you apply this medicine, wash your skin with water and a mild soap.
+Rinse well and pat dry.

 - Store the medicine at room temperature, away from heat and direct light.
 Do not freeze.

 Drugs and Foods to Avoid